“LITTLE THINGS MATTER“

 Each act can be experienced in any order -or as a stand alone work

-Shattered is a video work projected across five distinct screens.
+Smashing is a video work projected across two screens.
 The viewer is taken on a visual journey from Debra’s metaphoric preparations to battle the discriminations of every day, you join her in the physical challenges of an unkindly designed world.

 Then navigate alongside her through the crowd of stares, whispers, pokes, prods, smirks and guffaws.
 With her goal in sight, you will gasp, wince and cheer as it takes all her effort to break through the barriers that tell people like her …. “you can’t ”.

 Finally, Debra reflects upon her journey as she grasps the ultimate prize for a dwarf….to be treated with respect.